Chart Color Schemes

 Adamstown features high concentrations of group households, with a fairly typical median household size

-Family households account for 63.3% of all households, including 26.4% couples with children, 24.5% couples without children, and 11.0% single parent families.
-Non-family households constitute the remaining 36.7%, with lone person households at 29.6% and group households comprising 6.9%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Family households compose 63.3% of all households, including 26.4% couples with children, 24.5% couples without children, and 11.0% single parent families.
+Non-family households constitute the remaining 36.7%, with lone person households at 29.6% and group households comprising 6.9% of the total.
+The median household size is 2.4 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households